Venice also known as ‘La Serenissima’ to recall the glorious past of the city, over time never stopped fascinating visitors from all over the world.

 I would take into consideration the Santa Croce neighbourhood, especially if you plan to arrive in Venice by car or bus.

 Here it’s where the Piazzale Roma and the Santa Lucia railway station are located.
-If you want to park your car in Venice, you’ll have to leave it in the parking lot here.
+If you’ll be driving to Venice and wish to park, you’ll have to leave it in a car park here.

 Santa Croce is also recommended for those looking for a quiet area with an authentic atmosphere.